Meetings

 Youth Opportunities Fund Foundation

-Chair: Gerald Coombs
+Chair: Lion Gerald Coombs

 As a contributing member to this foundation, the Mount Pearl Lions Club has a member on the YOFF Board and assists in decisions about funding proposals.
 Grants have been given for school mentoring, mom & tot reading and activity programs, youth organizations for equipment / training / travel, and other programs as deemed appropriate by the board.